icopy-site/awesome/docs/awesome/awesome-ipfs.md

 - [brig](https://brig.readthedocs.io/en/latest) - File synchronization with git like interface and FUSE filesystem.
 [Source](https://github.com/sahib/brig)
 - [Cohort](https://github.com/zignig/cohort) - A golang app to preset a threejs interface and get all of its assets out of IPFS.
 - [Computes](https://computes.io) - Computes.io is a distributed supercomputer powered by IPFS.
-- [Cyber](https://cyber.page/) - A decentralized Google, built with IPFS, that uses semantically enriched IPFS hashes to build web3.
+- [Cyber](https://cyber.page) - A decentralized Google alternative, built with the help of IPFS.
 [Source](https://github.com/cybercongress)
 - [dapple](https://github.com/nexusdev/dapple) - Dapple is a Solidity developer multitool designed to manage the growing complexity of interconnected smart contract systems.
 - [Diffuse](https://diffuse.sh) - Play music from your IPFS node, or any other cloud/distributed storage service you use.
 - [digx](https://www.dgx.io/) - Digix is an asset-tokenisation platform built on Ethereum and IPFS.
 - [Discussify](https://github.com/ipfs-shipyard/discussify-browser-extension) - Discussify provides a real-time, peer to peer, and permanent discussion platform for anyone to join and participate.
 - [DtinyUrl](https://github.com/facert/dtinyurl) - Decentralized URL shortening service based on IPFS.
 - [dtube](https://d.tube) - Distributed video sharing with steem.it intergrations, using ipfs for backend storage.
+- [edChain](https://www.edchain.io/) - EdChain is a global network for education and careers.
+It uses blockchain  and distributed web technologies to deliver educational content, even to those without broadband internet.
+[Source](https://github.com/edchainio/edchain-client-gui)
 - [enzypt.io](https://enzypt.io/) - A website to buy and sell files through Ethereum and IPFS.
 [Source](https://github.com/flex-dapps/enzypt)
 - [Ethlance](http://ethlance.com) - First completely decentralised job market platform built on Ethereum and IPFS.
 [Source](https://github.com/madvas/ethlance)
 - [git-ipfs-rehost](https://github.com/whyrusleeping/git-ipfs-rehost) - A script to rehost your git repos in ipfs.